1iveowl/WebsocketClientLite.PCL/README.md

 *Please star this project if you find it useful.
 Thank you.*

-## A Lightweight Cross Platform Websocket Client
+## A Lightweight Cross Platform WebSocket Client

 This library is a ground-up implementation of the WebSocket specification [(RFC 6544)](https://tools.ietf.org/html/rfc6455) - i.e., this implementation does not rely on the build-in WebSocket libraries in .NET.